Making Sugar Syrups and caramel always begins with heating and melting ordinary granulated sugar.

 - In a medium heavy saucepan, combine sugar, water, and corn syrup.
 Heat over medium heat, stirring constantly with a rubber spatula or wooden spoon, until the sugar is completely dissolved.
 Stir gently to avoid splashing the mixture onto the sides of the pan.
 Tip: Rub a drop of the warm sugar mixture between your fingertips to make sure it feels smooth, with no trace of sugar granules.
 If the mixture feels sandy, continue warming and stirring until the mixture is smooth.

 - With the heat still on medium, cover the saucepan with a lid for about 4 minutes.
 The lid traps the steam and allows condensation to run down the sides of the pan and wash away stray sugar crystals that may have formed on the sides of the pan.

 - After 4 minutes remove the lid and increase the heat to high.
 Stop stirring as stirring from this point on may cause crystallization.
 As the sugar and water boils, the popping and boiling may deposit sugar particles onto the side of the pan which should be washed away using a good quality pastry brush that is moistened.
 Sugar particles left on the sides of the pan may fall down into the boiling mixture and cause sugar crystals to start forming.

-- Immediately remove pan from the heat when it has reached the desired stage and remove the candy thermometer.
+- Immediately remove pan from the heat when it has reached the desired stage.
 Tip: Lower the heat when the temperature reaches a few degrees before the finished desired stage to slow the cooking because at the higher temperatures the mixture will heat quickly and exceed the temperature you want.
 You can also have a bowl of ice water nearby to plunge the bottom of the pan into to stop the cooking.